electricimp/imp-central-api/README.md

   These errors usually happen during an application development.
 Usually they should be fixed during debugging and therefore should not occur after the application has been deployed.

 - *ImpCentralApiError* Indicates that the request to the impCentral API failed.
   The error details can be found in the *message*, *statusCode* and *body* properties.
-The exact body format is described in [impCentral API: Error Handling](https://preview-apidoc.electricimp.com/#section/Error-Handling) **TODO: change the link to the final one**
+The exact body format is described in the [impCentral API documentation](https://preview-apidoc.electricimp.com/#section/Error-Handling) **TODO: change the link to the final one**
   This error may occur during the normal execution of an application.

 Use the method *debug()* to enable (*debug(true)*) or disable (*debug(false)*) the library debug output (including error logging).
 This is disabled by default.